zuwuliao/zuwuliao.github.io/_posts/2025-6-14-entropy-crossentropy-kl-distillation.md

 title: Entropy, Cross-Entropy, and KL Divergence in the Context of LLMs and Knowledge Distillation
 categories: AI
 ---
-# Entropy, Cross-Entropy, and KL Divergence in the Context of LLMs and Knowledge Distillation

 This blog is a summary of the concepts of entropy, cross-entropy, and KL divergence, and how they are applied in the context of LLMs and knowledge distillation.
 Before diving into the details, let's first understand the plain language explanation of these concepts.